 As a secondary goal the "Team Score" shows how well that attacking Pokemon will do against the whole defending team.
 If every defender is a Bug Pokemon, there will be large "Team Scores" for a Fire Pokemon.

 This box shows the DPS of the associated move.
-The current calculation for DPS in Poke Assistant's Data Base is:

 This "Team Suggest" tool is simpler than the "Best Attacker" in some ways, and much more complex in others.
 The bottom line is, if you want quick, "good-enough" suggestions for many defenders, use this tool.
 If you want to know the absolute best possible attacker known to exist in the game for a single defender, use "Best Attacker".